-The São Paulo Company of the Metropolitan – Metrô was formed on April 24th, 1968.
-The works of the Line North-South were started eight months later.
-In 1972, the first train trip was made between the Jabaquara and Saúde Stations.
-In 1974, the stretch Jabaquara – Vila Mariana began to operate commercially.
+The São Paulo Metropolitan Company – Metro was founded on April 24, 1968.
+Work on the North-South Line was initiated eight months later.
+In 1972, the inaugural train ran from Jabaquara station to Saúde station.
+In 1974, commercial operation of the Jabaquara – Vila Mariana section began.

-The system is integrated with the Luz, Pinheiros, Tamanduateí, Brás, Palmeiras-Barra Funda, Tatuapé, Corinthians-Itaquera and Santo Amaro CPTM stations, and with other modes of transport in the city of São Paulo.
+The system is integrated with the São Paulo Metropolitan Rail Company (Companhia Paulista de Trens Metropolitanos – CPTM) at the Luz, Pinheiros, Tamanduateí, Brás, Palmeiras-Barra Funda, Tatuapé, Corinthians-Itaquera, and Santo Amaro Stations and with other public transportation services throughout the city of São Paulo.

-In 2013, the São Paulo Metrô outdid the number of 23 billion passengers since its inauguration in 1974, standing out worldwide by its results in production and quality of passenger’s public rail transport.
+In 2014, the São Paulo Metro surpassed 24.5 billion passengers transported since its inauguration in 1974, distinguishing itself globally for the production and quality of the passenger rail transportation services provided.